Does this sound familiar?

 Still not sold on swimming?
 How about this?
 It’s also a fantastic cardiovascular alternative to running, and is much easier on your children’s joints because there isn’t that constant foot-to-cement impact.
 Think about it this way: in running, there is only the air to contend with, which we all can agree is pretty light.
 But in the pool, the body has to face all of the resistance created by the water.
 Basically, muscles have to work harder to perform the same type of aerobic activity; as a result, they get stronger, lengthen and gain flexibility (Source: Human Kinetics)!

-So, the next time your kids hoot and holler about going to swimming lessons, smile to yourself because they might not know it, but they’re really doing something healthy for themselves.
+So, the next time your kids hoot and holler about going to swim lessons, smile to yourself because they might not know it, but they’re really doing something healthy for themselves.

 Can’t wait to get them started?
 Visit our registration page to get them enrolled today.